churchincanberra/churchincanberra.github.io/README.md

 This repository hosts the website on GitHub Pages.
 The Church in Canberra is a non-profit organisation located in Canberra, Australia.

-## For site administrator
+## For Site Administrator

 ### 1\.
 How to update the church calendar

 All event entries are stored in `_data/calendar/entries.yml`.
+Add or update entry as applicable.

 Exemplary entry: